 - 2-Mile Run

-The ACFT scores are age and gender-neutral, reflecting the Army’s focus on combat readiness for all soldiers.
+ACFT scores are calculated in a gender-neutral manner, aligning with the Army’s combat readiness goals for all soldiers.

 Traditional APFT

-The Army Physical Fitness Test (APFT) was the standard evaluation for many years.
+The Army Physical Fitness Test (APFT) has been the historical standard, consisting of:

 - 2 minutes of push-ups